socrse/rsecon25-bof-ai/session_1.md

 1. Scroll down to [Breakout group topics](#Breakout-group-topics).
 2. Before adding a new topic, take a look at the existing topics:
     - Is your idea already listed?
-    - Can your idea posed as a question under an existing topic?
+    - Can your idea be posed as a question under an existing topic?
 4. Add new topics and questions in the same format as the pre-loaded ones (topics are h4 \#\#\#\# headers, questions are list items).

-### How to join a breakout group
+### How to choose/join a breakout group

 1. Scroll down to [Breakout group topics](#Breakout-group-topics).
 2. Choose **one** topic you'd most like to discuss in this session, and add either an `x` or `o` where it says ==Vote here:==